Leśnik, Opole Voivodeship

-Since 2009, the village, like much of the area, has been officially bilingual in German and Polish.
+Etymology

+The name is of Polish origin, and comes from the word las, which means "forest", referring to its location.

 History

-The first mention of the town dates back to 1217, when its name was Lesnie.
-The town is next mentioned in 1388, when Prince Wladislaw of Oppeln founded a Pauline monastery in the nearby village of Mochau.
-The area eventually came under the control of Austria, but was taken by the kingdom of Prussia in the 18th century.
-In 1850 the village was assigned to the parish of Mochau.
+The first mention of the village as Lesnie dates back to 1217, when it was part of Piast-ruled Poland.
+The village is next mentioned in 1388, when Duke Władysław Opolczyk founded a Pauline monastery in the nearby village of Mochów.
+The area eventually came under the control of Austria, but was taken by the Kingdom of Prussia in the 18th century.
+In 1850 the village was assigned to the parish of Mochau (Mochów).
 Until 1900 the village operated a distillery, and a watermill was functional until it was destroyed in a flood in 1903.

+Since 2009, in addition to the official Polish language, German has also been recognized as an additional secondary language.

+Sights

 In the village there are two chapels; one dedicated to Saint Urban I and another built to commemorate the plague of 1649.
 There are also four crosses in the village, erected in 1899, 1906, 1913, and 1954.